MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/mrsdeploy-connection.md

 ### Create remote R session and go to remote command line (1)

 In this state, we'll authenticate using one of the two aforementioned login functions with the default argument `session = TRUE` to create a remote R session, and the default argument `commandline = TRUE` to transition to the remote R command line.

+>[!NOTE]
+>Unless you specify `session = FALSE`, this function not only logs you in, but also creates a remote R session on the R Server instance.
+And, unless you specify `commandline = FALSE`, you are on the remote command line upon login.
+If you don't want to be in a remote session, either set session = FALSE or [switch back to the local session](#switch) after login and logout.

 |Command|State|
 |---|---|